-But, what Paul preached is not to be believed in vain.
+What Paul preached is not to be believed in vain.

-1ST-15:3 For I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures;-You can only testify of things you have received, and that's what Paul is doing.
-1) The first truth: Paul delivered the truth he himself received, how that Jesus Christ died for our sins according to the Scriptures.
-The word "first of all" means that the very first thing Paul ever preached to the Corinthians was the death of Jesus Christ.
+15:3 For I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures;-You can only testify of things you have received, and that's what Paul is doing.

+1) The first truth of the gospel is that Jesus Christ died for our sins according to the Scriptures.

+- The word "first of all" means that the very first thing Paul ever preached to the Corinthians was the death of Jesus Christ.
 The death of Jesus Christ is so important that it must be the first thing preached.
-It is the very foundation of a person's salvation.

-- The first truth Paul himself received was the death of Jesus Christ. - Christ died for our sins.
+It is the very foundation of a person's salvation. - The first truth Paul himself received was the death of Jesus Christ. - Christ died for our sins.
 The word "for" (huper) means for our benefit, for our sake, in our behalf, in our stead, as our substitute. - Christ died as our sacrifice. - Christ died as our ransom. - Christ died as our propitiation. - Christ died...according to the Scriptures.
 The truth of the gospel is not only important historically but prophetically as well.
 They had occurred as had been predicted.

-$1^{\text{ST}-1}5:4$ And that he was buried, and that he rose again the third day according to the scriptures:-

-- 2) The second truth: Paul delivered the truth that Jesus Christ was buried, and arose from the dead on the third day according to the Scriptures. - The burial of Jesus Christ is important, for it proves two significant things: - It proves that Jesus Christ died.
+15:4 And that he was buried, and that he rose again the third day according to the scriptures:-2) The second truth of the gospel is that Jesus Christ was buried and arose from the dead according to the Scriptures.